Closed PreviewCompiler source opens July 1, 2026. Playground and binary available today.Join Discord →

 const user = new User("Alice")

-processUser(user) // user is moved
+processUser(user) // last use — moved automatically

 Memory Zones